Asthma – three key asks to improve lives

 Find out about vaccinations for babies and children in North Central London.

-For the majority of children, respiratory illnesses (coughs and colds) are not serious and they will soon recover following rest and plenty of fluids.
+For the majority of children, fevers, coughs and colds and other common illnesses are not serious and they will soon recover following rest and plenty of fluids.

 But some children under two, especially those born prematurely or with a heart condition, can experience more severe illness.